jiroop/nanopore_genome_assembly_with_fastq_download/README.md

 1. Go to [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra)
 2. Search for your organism or project
 3. Find your run accession (starts with SRR, ERR, or DRR)
-4. Use that accession in your pipeline configuration
+4. Use that accession in your pipeline

 Example: `SRR21031641` is a baker's yeast (Saccharomyces cerevisiae) Nanopore assembly